JetBrains-Research/KEEPs/KEEP.md

 }
 ```

-Our functions work for all `T` and it doesn't have unchecked casts
+Our functions work for all `T` and it doesn't have unchecked casts.

-To make this function fully correct, we have to prevent `NotFound` from leaking outside the function:
+To make this function fully correct, we have to prevent `NotFound` from leaking outside the function,
+so it will be impossible to pass a sequence with `NotFound` to this function, leading to an incorrect behavior.

 ```kotlin
 inline fun <T> Sequence<T>.last(predicate: (T) -> Boolean): T {